 When they are about 3 to 4 months old, they become sexually mature.
 Females molt prior to mating and release a certain chemical substance into the surrounding water to attract males.
 This signals the males that the female is ready to spawn causing the male shrimp to swim in frenzied circuits around the tank, seeking her out.

 The number of eggs produced per female depends on the size of the female itself.
-The females will begin to carry a clutch of eggs under their tail.
+The females will begin to carry a clutch of eggs under their tails.
 The female will keep the eggs for the entire time necessary for incubation (depending on the temperature it can range from 4 to 5 weeks).
 You will see it fanning its eggs regularly with pleopods.

 After that, the Blue bolt female will release up to 30 – 40 fully developed shrimplets.
 At hatching, the young of this species are born as tiny replicas of the adults — not more than 2 mm in length and are perfectly independent.

 Do not pay attention to their coloration at this stage.
 It will become more intense as the young mature.